Travel Guide Customize Your Trip

 9. Group medical supplies (first aid kit will be available).

-10. Above the Himalaya duffel bag. ( If you need, please let us know before you book the trip and remind us in our pre-meeting at our office)
+10. Above the Himalayan duffel bag. ( If you need to, please let us know before you book the trip and remind us in our pre-meeting at our office)

 11. Comprehensive pre-departure information and trip dossiers Above the Himalaya Gifts (T-shirt for Gents & Pashmina shawl for Ladies, Trekking certificates)

-12. All necessary papers work, office Service charges, and all Government Taxes.
+12. All necessary paperwork, office Service charges, and all Government Taxes.

 1. Any service in Kathmandu.